 ‘Recognise that small cells are part of the solution to solve connectivity issues in remote and rural areas.’

-Czech Republic: Increase research and development, and deployment of new technologies, to provide reliable and affordable ICT infrastructure.
+Czech Republic: Increase research and development, and deployment of new technologies, to provide reliable and affordable telecommunications infrastructure.

-Utilize policy and financing mechanisms such as Universal Service Funds, to connect and cover rural and remote areas with affordable ICT infrastructure.
+Utilize policy and financing mechanisms such as Universal Service Funds and/or Public Private Partnership, to connect and cover rural and remote areas with affordable Broadband telecommunication infrastructure.

-Czech Republic Utilize policy and financing mechanisms such as Universal Service Funds, to connect and cover rural and remote areas with affordable ICT infrastructure.
+Czech Republic Utilize policy and financing mechanisms such as Universal Service Funds or PPP, to connect and cover rural and remote areas with affordable BB telecommunications infrastructure.

-Egypt: Utilize policy and financing mechanisms such as Universal Service Funds, to connect and cover rural and remote areas with affordable ICT infrastructure.
+Egypt: Utilize policy and financing mechanisms such as Universal Service Funds, to connect and cover rural and remote areas with affordable ICT services.

-To attract private investment, competition policies, financing, and new business models need to be studied and deployed.
+To attract private investment, competition and market liberalization policies, financing, and new business models need to be studied and deployed.

-United Kingdom: To attract private investment, competition policies, financing, and new business models need to be studied and deployed.
+United Kingdom: To attract private investment, competition and market liberalization policies, financing, and new business models need to be studied and deployed.

-Policies and technologies need to be considered to ensure minorities, disadvantaged and disabled people to be connected to ICT networks.
+Policies, technologies, and actions, such as connecting public facilities and encouraging the usage of multi-/sign- language, need to be considered to ensure minorities, disadvantaged, aged, and persons with impairments are connected to Broadband telecommunication networks.

-International Federation of Library Associations and Institutions (IFLA): Policies and technologies need to be considered to ensure minorities, disadvantaged and disabled people to be connected to ICT networks.
+International Federation of Library Associations and Institutions (IFLA): Policies and technologies, such as the support of public access to ICTs, need to be considered to ensure minorities, disadvantaged and disabled people to be connected to ICT networks.

-Czech Republic: Policies and technologies need to be considered to ensure minorities, disadvantaged and disabled people to be connected to ICT networks.
+Czech Republic: Policies and technologies need to be considered to ensure minorities, disadvantaged and disabled people to be connected to BB telecommunications networks.

-JCA-AHF: Policies and technologies need to be considered to ensure minorities, , disadvantaged and disabled people to be connected to ICT networks.
+JCA-AHF: Policies and technologies need to be considered to ensure minorities, the aged, disadvantaged and disabled people to be connected to ICT networks.

 Proper data collection, and planning and actions based on such reliable data are essential to avoid duplication of efforts.

-To develop affordable equipment and services by economy of scale, development, conformity and interoperability by international standards are the key.
+To develop affordable network/consumer telecommunications equipment and services by economy of scale, development, and conformity and interoperability, by international standards are keys.

-Czech Republic: To develop affordable equipment and services by economy of scale, development, conformity and interoperability by international standards are the key.
+Czech Republic: To develop affordable telecommunications equipment and services by economy of scale, development, conformity and interoperability by international standards are the key.

-Egypt: To develop affordable equipment and services by economy of scale, development, conformity and interoperability by international standards are the key.
+Egypt: To develop affordable network/consumers equipment and services by economy of scale, development, conformity and interoperability by international standards are the key.

-Emergency telecommunication services should be secured by promoting ICT for disaster relief.
+Emergency telecommunication services should be secured.

-Czech Republic: Emergency telecommunication services should be secured by promoting ICT for disaster relief.
+Czech Republic: Emergency telecommunication services should be secured.

-Russia: Emergency telecommunication services should be secured by promoting ICT for disaster relief.
+Russia: Emergency telecommunication services should be secured by promoting ICT for disaster detection, early warning, preparedness, response and recovery.

-Promote smart development approaches, based on partnerships which focus on human, technical, and governance.

-Czech Republic: Promote smart development approaches, based on partnerships which focus on human, technical, and governance.

-Egypt: Promote smart development approaches, based on partnerships which focus on human, technical, and governance.
+Czech Republic:

+Egypt:

 3. Targets